 Brazil's Banco Inter hires banks for share issue of up to $1.4 bln - filing

-BRASILIA, June 7 (Reuters) - Brazil's Banco Inter SA BIDI3.SA said on Monday it had hired seven banks, including Bradesco BBI, Itau BBA and JP Morgan, to manage a potential follow-on share offering that would raise its capital by up to 7 billion reais ($1.4 billion).
+BRASILIA, June 7 (Reuters) - Brazil's Banco Inter SA BIDI3.SA said on Monday it had hired seven banks to manage a potential follow-on share offering that may increase its capital by up to 7 billion reais ($1.4 billion).

 In a securities filing, Banco Inter said it had called an extraordinary shareholder meeting for June 24 to approve the issue, which would raise its capital limit to 12 billion reais from 5 billion.